 A Quick and Easy Fix for Blocked Sinks and Showers

 A blocked toilet can cause frustration and even embarrassment.
-But fear not!
+Don’t worry!
 You can quickly fix the problem by following a few steps, without calling a plumber.
 In this guide, we’ll walk you through what to do when your toilet is blocked.

 If your toilet is blocked, the first thing to do is stop flushing it.
 Continuing to flush the toilet will only make the problem worse by causing the water level in the bowl to rise.